joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/04/12/us/politics/chris-inglis-cyber-director.html?searchResultPosition=2

 **Former Pentagon official chosen to run the National Counterterrorism Center.**\
-`Biden’s pick, Christine S. Abizaid, was a deputy assistant secretary of defense during the Obama administration.`\
+`President Biden’s pick, Christine S. Abizaid, was a deputy assistant secretary of defense during the Obama administration.`\
 https://nytimes.com/2021/04/12/us/politics/christine-abizaid-national-counterterrorism-center.html?searchResultPosition=3

 **‘We Have to Step Up Our Game,’ Biden Says on Chip Shortage**\